GoogleCloudPlatform/apigee-samples/drupal-developer-portal/docs/cloudshell-tutorial.md

 To clean up the artifacts created:

+First, you need to delete the resources we manually created

+1. From the Apigee console, navigate to Publish > Developers
+2. Find the account you created in your developer portal, hover over it, and select the trash can icon to delete.
+This will also delete all Apigee Apps associated with your developer
+3. From the GCP Deployment Manager Deployments page select your sample-drupal-developer-portal deployment and click delete at the top

-First, you need to manually delete your Drupal developer portal After that, source your `env.sh` script and run the following to delete your product and proxy:
+After that, source your `env.sh` script and run the following to delete your product and proxy:

 ```bash